JessicaKMcIntosh/BashTerm/README.md

 For the box parts the second two characters indicate the position.

-* The first characters is th vertical orientation. \
+* The first characters is the vertical orientation. \
   T = Top,  M = Middle, B = Bottom
 * The second character is the horizontal orientation. \
   L = Left, C = Center, R = Right